- What do you look for in an applicant to UMD? How do I apply?

-- UMD's main campus is located on 247 acres and the physical plant of 50 campus buildings is all inter-connected by hallway systems and concourses.
-Duluth's campus enrolls 11,491, students, with 9,452 of whom are undergraduates working toward baccalaureate degrees.
-1,101 students are enrolled in graduate or professional programs, including 156 students are enrolled in our School of Medicine and 224 in the College of Pharmacy.
-UMD offers 86 different majors leading to 113 baccalaureate degrees, and six pre-professional programs.
+- UMD's main campus is located on 247 acres and includes over 50 campus buildings, the majority of which are inter-connected by hallway systems, concourses, and skyways.
+Duluth's campus enrolls 11,241students, with 9,239 of whom are undergraduates working toward baccalaureate degrees.
+UMD offers over 140 majors and minors leading to 14 baccalaureate degrees, and six pre-professional programs.

 - What is UMD best known for?

 - This may, in fact, be the most frequently asked question and the most difficult one to answer.
 Each of our collegiate units has a number of strengths.
 We provide many of the opportunities and resources characteristic of larger universities, and yet we have a sense of community more commonly found at a smaller college.
 The best way to experience this extraordinary place is to visit our campus.

 - What is the student to faculty ratio?

 - The student to faculty ratio is 19:1, and 73% of our full-time faculty have a doctorate or terminal degree in the field in which they are teaching.
 UMD offers over 1,200 undergraduate courses and 84% of the classes have 40 students or less.